symfony/symfony-docs/deployment/platformsh.rst

     name: myphpproject

     # The type of the application to build.
-    type: php:5.6
+    type: php:7.1
     build:
-      flavor: symfony
+      flavor: composer

     # The relationships of the application with services or other applications.
     # The left-hand side is the name of the relationship as it will be exposed
     # to the application in the PLATFORM_RELATIONSHIPS variable.
 The right-hand
     # side is in the form `<service name>:<endpoint name>`.
     relationships:
-        database: 'mysql:mysql'
+        database: 'mydatabase:mysql'

     # The configuration of app when it is exposed to the web.
     web:
+        locations:
+            '/':
                 # The public directory of the app, relative to its root.
-        document_root: '/web'
+                root: 'web'
                 # The front-controller script to send non-static requests to.
                 passthru: '/app.php'

     # The size of the persistent disk of the application (in MB).
     disk: 2048